thiippal/abulafia/examples/README.md

 | retry_training_after_days          | integer | Defines when the worker can try the training again after failing            |
 | inherited_instructions             | boolean | Defines whether the training pool uses the same instructions as the project |

+Use the key `data` to configure input and output variables and the source of data, as instructed [above](#defining-input-and-output-data).

+The following example illustrates the configuration of training tasks.

 ```yaml
 training:
   setup: